networkop/tkng/content/cni/weave.md

 ### Partial connectivity

-One of the interesting and unique features of Weave is its ability to function in environments with partial connectiity.
+One of the interesting and unique features of Weave is its ability to function in environments with partial connectivity.
 This functionality is enabled by [Weave Mesh](https://github.com/weaveworks/mesh) and its use of the [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol), allowing mesh members to dynamically discover each other and build the topology graph which is used to calculate the most optimal forwarding path.

-One way to demonstrate this is to break the connectivity between the worker nodes and verify that pods are still able to reach each other.
+One way to demonstrate this is to break the connectivity between two worker nodes and verify that pods are still able to reach each other.
 Let's start by checking that ping works under normal conditions:

 ```
 POD_WORKER2_IP=$(kubectl get pods -n default --field-selector spec.nodeName=k8s-guide-worker2 -o jsonpath='{.items[0].status.podIP}')